Pennsylvania Republicans push back after report alleges plan to circumvent popular vote and appoint Trump electors

 Corman said in an interview with Fox News that Pennsylvania specifically does not allow the state legislature to play any role in appointing electors.

 "The election code very specifically lays out how electors are picked.
 Both parties submit electors to the Department of State prior to the election.
 When the Department of State certifies the winner, those electors from that party are now the electors.
 And that's how it's done," Corman said.
 "And if there's challenges in court and recounts and all that, that's got to be a court process.
-The best of our knowledge, our best of our reading of the act, the legislature has a role."
+The best of our knowledge, our best of our reading of the act, the legislature has no role."

 "It would go down to the courts to decide who the winner is," Corman said of a potentially disputed count.